DataFire/Integrations/integrations/generated/google_storagetransfer/README.md

   * bytesFailedToDeleteFromSink `string`: Bytes that failed to be deleted from the data sink.
   * bytesFoundFromSource `string`: Bytes found in the data source that are scheduled to be transferred,
   * bytesFoundOnlyFromSink `string`: Bytes found only in the data sink that are scheduled to be deleted.
-  * bytesFromSourceFailed `string`: Bytes in the data source that failed during the transfer.
+  * bytesFromSourceFailed `string`: Bytes in the data source that failed to be transferred or that failed to
   * bytesFromSourceSkippedBySync `string`: Bytes in the data source that are not transferred because they already
   * objectsCopiedToSink `string`: Objects that are copied to the data sink.
   * objectsDeletedFromSink `string`: Objects that are deleted from the data sink.